 Many of our students are interested in combining private and public sector work during the summer and specifically request information about law firms that pay a student for the entire summer but allow them to work for half of the summer with a public interest organization and half with the firm.
 CDO produces two resources about this topic; one defines split public interest summer programs, and the other lists firms that currently provide split public interest summer opportunities.
 For employers who would like to discuss this opportunity further, please contact CDO at 432-1676 or firstname.lastname@example.org.

-If you have alumni of Yale Law School at your organization, encourage them to join YLS Career Connections online via the CDO web site.
-Over 1,600 alumni are currently members and have offered to provide career advice to current students or fellow graduates.
+If you have alumni of Yale Law School at your organization, encourage them to join The Courtyard.
+Over 1,700 alumni are currently members and have offered to provide mentorship to current students or fellow graduates.
 A student who develops a relationship with an attorney at your organization will be more likely to consider employment with you.
-In addition, CDO staff often consults Career Connections to locate interesting speakers for our programs.

 CDO offers numerous career related programs in which employers can be involved.
 We seek attorney volunteers to conduct mock interviews as part of our 1L telephone mock interview program in the winter and our rising 2L mock interview program during the summer in the various cities in which our students are working.
 Each March we host the Law Firm Practice Area Forum where attorneys share practice area advice with students in a table talk format.
 Throughout the year we coordinate panels of attorneys to provide advice on career-related topics.
 If you are interested in participating in one of these programs, please send an email to email@example.com expressing your interest.
 In your outreach, be as specific as possible regarding your areas of interests.